Recruiter.com Group Inc. (RCRT) Shares Soar Above 1-Year High

 RCRT’s Market Performance

-The stock of Recruiter.com Group Inc. (RCRT) has seen a 1.10% increase in the past week, with a -3.06% drop in the past month, and a -37.77% fall in the past quarter.
-The volatility ratio for the week is 10.53%, and the volatility levels for the past 30 days are at 14.52% for RCRT.
-The simple moving average for the past 20 days is 2.07% for RCRT’s stock, with a -64.99% simple moving average for the past 200 days.
+The stock of Recruiter.com Group Inc. (RCRT) has seen a 7.95% increase in the past week, with a -7.93% drop in the past month, and a -36.35% fall in the past quarter.
+The volatility ratio for the week is 12.11%, and the volatility levels for the past 30 days are at 15.25% for RCRT.
+The simple moving average for the last 20 days is 4.87% for RCRT stock, with a simple moving average of -63.99% for the last 200 days.

 Insider Trading